 1 egg, lightly whisked

 1/4 cup seafood seasoning (A good friend from New Orleans gifted us with River Road seasonings!)

 1. In a large bowl, carefully mix all of the ingredients except the breadcrumbs, seafood seasoning and butter.
 Form into 8 patties and set on a baking sheet.
 Chill for an hour.

 2. In a small bowl, whisk together the bread crumbs and seafood seasoning.
 Once the patties have chilled, cover all sides of the patties with the bread crumb mixture and lay on a separate baking sheet.
 Bake in an oven preheated to 375 degrees for 15-20 minutes, flipping once.

 3. If desired, top each patty with a bit of butter and set the burgers onto a vegetable grill basket.
 Heat for 1-2 minutes on a preheated grill just for flavor and a little color.
 Serve on warm buns.

 Garlic Grits Fries – Serves 4 to 6

 3 cups water

 Dried garlic (Amir had Garlic Gold Nuggets in the back of his pantry!)

-1. Cook the grits according to the package directions.
+1. Cook the grits with the water and milk according to the package directions.
 Stir in the cheese and salt just before removing from heat.